Officers (band): Overview

 In the 2008, The Officers played at the Rock Am Ring festival at Nürburgring in Germany.

-As The Officers, the band released a single called Red Chapter in 2009 on Propaganda Records.
+As The Officers, the band released a single, "Red Chapter", in 2009 on Propaganda Records.
 The single was produced, mixed, and engineered by Graeme Stewart in Oxford, who is best known for his studio engineering and production work with Radiohead, and his production and recording work with Jonny Greenwood for film soundtracks, such as for the 2007 film There Will Be Blood and the 2012 film The Master.

-The Officers supported Placebo at O2 Academy Sheffield in May 2009.

-Their debut album, On The Twelve Thrones, was released through Out of Line Music/Rough Trade Records and Original Wall of Death Recordings in 2011.
+Their debut album, On the Twelve Thrones, was released through Out of Line Music/Rough Trade Records and Original Wall of Death Recordings in 2011.
 The album was mixed by Dave Bascombe (Tears for Fears and Depeche Mode) and Death In Vegas’ Tim Holmes, and mastered by John Davis (Dua Lipa, Led Zeppelin, and Lana Del Rey), at Metropolis Studios.
-The record was engineered, edited, and recorded by Matt Sladen with the band.
+The record was produced by Matthew Southall, and engineered, edited, and recorded by Matt Sladen and the band.
 Matt Sladen also joined Officers' live lineup by playing synthesizers on numerous tours and shows throughout 2012.
-Sladen is known for his lead vocals on The Streets' UK number one single 'Dry Your Eyes'.
-Coincidentally, Jamie Baker attended college with The Streets' Mike Skinner.
+Sladen is known for his lead vocals on The Streets' UK number one single "Dry Your Eyes".
 The artwork for On The Twelve Thrones was produced by Stuart Semple.
-To promote the album, Semple and the band set up an installation within London’s Rough Trade East, which led visitors through the shop to enter a matt black shack, where they could listen to the album in a small enclosed space.
+To promote the album, Semple and the band set up an installation within London’s Rough Trade East, which led visitors through the shop to enter a matte black shack, where they could listen to the album in a small enclosed space.

 XFM and Virgin Radio DJ Eddy Temple Morris introduced Gary Numan to On The Twelve Thrones, and Numan later included the album at number 5 in his 13 favourite albums of all time in his Baker's Dozen interview for The Quietus in 2012.
 Numan included the song Co-Education in his BBC Radio 6 Music playlist, broadcast on 22nd December 2013.
 Also, in a 2017 interview with The Guardian, Numan included Co-Education in his top electro tracks, alongside songs by New Order, The Human League, and Nine Inch Nails.